How often you need to repeat a noise assessment

 Reviewing a noise assessment

 This is the more frequent one and this can usually be done in-house.
-Every year, have a look at the workplace in light of the guidance points above, and see if anything has changed.
+I would recommend that every year, have a look at the workplace and see if anything has changed.
 For example:

 Are there new machines?

-Has the layout of the machines been changed as that can impact on noise?
+Has the layout of the machines or the building itself been changed as that can impact on noise?

 Have the runtimes of the machines changed?